JWalshe86/Nags-With-Notions/README.md

 ![menu-image](assets/images/readme-images/menu.png)

-## Feedback
+## Contact Us

-This page allows viewers to provide their feedback.
+This page allows viewers to contact the owners for information or to avail of their services.

 ![feedback-image](assets/images/pub2.jpg)